breez/breez-sdk-docs/src/notifications/android_plugin.md

-# Add the Android Notification Plugin
+# Adding the Notification Plugin

 Add the `breez-sdk` dependency to your application's `build.gradle` file in the `app` directory.